 The follicular unit extraction technique (FUE), unlike follicular unit grafting (FUG), avoids altogether a linear donor site incision.
 Instead, each graft is harvested one at a time with tiny 0.8 and 0.9 mm punches which then usually heal as essentially undetectable dots in the scalp.
-We at the Foundation primarily utilize our custom-designed E-Fue System for the highest rates of regrowth.
-We have extensive experience with FUE, performing six to eight procedures weekly, assuring patients of the maximal outcomes.
+We at the Foundation primarily utilize our custom-designed E-Fue System, as well as the recently developed WAW System, designed by a European colleague of Dr. Epstein, which utilizes a “hybrid” punch that further reduces graft transection to below 4%.
+Dr. Epstein has extensive experience with FUE, performing six to eight procedures weekly, assuring patients of the maximal outcomes.

 Two weeks after 1500 grafts, the donor area has completely healed with the hairs growing out.